- PO2AMG: American Government and Politics

 - PO3USF: US Foreign Policy Since 1950

-- AH2B01: Studying Leadership, Strategic Studies, and International Relations (AHEP, BSc)
+- AH2B01/AHM001: Studying Leadership, Strategic Studies, and International Relations

-- AH2B04: The Making of British Foreign Defence Policy (AHEP, BSc)
+- AH2B04/AHM005: The Making of British Foreign Defence Policy

 Areas of interest

 I have appeared on numerous local and national radio stations to discuss various aspects of US current affairs and always welcome the opportunity to do so.
-In addition to this I have also advised numerous political teams on what theories of cognitive psychology teaches us about effective and ineffective strategies of campaigning.
-Please feel free to contact me should you wish to discuss this.
+Feel free to get in touch concerning any aspect of this.

 Research centres and groupsThe Monroe Group, University of Reading